 Scanning this list, you’ll find a clone recipe from a craft brewery in every state, scaled down to a 5-10 gallon batch size so you can enjoy making these commercial clone beer recipes at your home brewery.

 Like what you’re seeing here?
 American Homebrewers Association members have access to hundreds of tried-and-true homebrew recipes and enjoy exclusive discounts at over 2,000 breweries, beer bars and homebrew supply shops.
-Learn about all the benefits of AHA membership!

 All the breweries featured here are small and independent craft brewers.
 The independent craft brewer seal is a helpful tool for you to easily identify and support #IndependentBeer.
 Learn more about small and independent craft breweries on CraftBeer.com.